HackYourFuture-CPH/teacher-curriculum/class-feedback.md

 - Is the lights turned on/off?
 - When was the last break?

 Some of these things are easy to check.
 Others are a little harder.
 Just remember that you can always just ask the students.
-Off course you dont need to check every single topic here, just use it as a guideling
+Off course you dont need to check every single topic here, just use it as a guideline

 **How is time spent in class?**